-We believe community members should lead the conversation about issues that affect their lives.
-That’s why we train individuals to become grassroots leaders and build high-impact networks to effect change.
+We believe community members should lead the conversation about issues that are central to their lives.
+That’s why we train individuals to become grassroots leaders and we build high-impact networks to effect change.
 Our policy and advocacy work also enables us to conduct deep community engagement, as well as coordinate and develop community-led programs that increase civic participation and resilience.
 Through this collective approach, we believe we can better solve issues and help achieve constituency-informed policy and system reforms.

 Additionally, we know that enacting change in Miami-Dade will not be possible without simultaneously addressing Miami's long history of racial injustice.
 For these reasons we commit to placing racial justice front and center in every aspect of our policy platform.